Carol-WM/Top_hotelproject/README.md

 # Top_hotelproject
- This is from The Top_hotelproject and from local rep.
+ This is from The Top_hotelproject and from local repo.